Asad-360/namaste-react/01_Inception/readme.md

 # 01. Inception Assignment
+🚀 > Ideas are like dreams; they begin as a whisper and can end up changing the world. ❤️‍🔥

 **`Q1.
 What is Emmet?`** <br />
 Emmet is a plugin for many popular text editors like VSCODE Which increase the development time.
 Its syntax is inspired by the css selectors.
 It can make development very fast.